 For example, you could have a low credit score, but very manageable debts and a healthy income versus your outgoings.
 By contrast, you could have a high credit score, but be close to the limit of manageable debt.

 Debt consolidation is all about reducing your debt as quickly, easily and cheaply as possible.
 And after that, you’re likely to end up in a stronger position to get a favourable mortgage, and you’ll likely become more appealing to would-be lenders.

 While a debt consolidation loan will be visible on your credit record, it’s very unlikely that it will be visible as a “debt consolidation loan”.
-Instead, your record will show each instalment, against the lender’s name.
-OK, the lender might be called “Debt Consolidation Loans R Us” or it might be obvious that shortly after you took out a large loan, you closed several smaller loans, in which case it would be possible to infer that you’d consolidated debt.
-However there’s nothing wrong with consolidating debt – it’s often the smartest choice, and many of us will consolidate debts in one way or another in our lifetimes.
+Instead, your record will show each instalment against the lender’s name.
+The lender might be called “Debt Consolidation Loans R Us” or it might be obvious that shortly after you took out a large loan, you closed several smaller loans – in which case it would be possible to infer that you’d consolidated debt.
+However, there’s nothing wrong with consolidating debt.
+It’s often the smartest choice and many of us will consolidate debts in one way or another in our lifetimes.